What is a grow light timer?

 Choosing the best grow light timer

-Supply voltage of the grow light timers ranges from 120 Volts to 277 Volts.
+Supply voltage of these grow light timers ranges from 120 Volts to 277 Volts.
 Most small household grow rooms will use a 120 supply Volt, but some larger operations will require the popular 240 supply Volt.

 Deciding which timer is best for you will also come down to the features you want included.
 Photocell allows for more automation of other components of the grow room that work on the same schedule as grow lights.
 For example, a timer with photocell will shut off exhaust fans and CO2 generators during the lights off period, and reactivate all necessary equipment when the lights come back on.